Hieromon/AutoConnect/mkdocs/adnetwork.md

 ## Static IP preservation

 Prioritizing the station IP configuration specified in [AutoConnectConfig](#static-ip-assignment-as-a-client) over the existing configuration must be accompanied by an explicit indication via the [*AutoConnectConfig::preserveIP*](apiconfig.md#preserveip).
 The [*AutoConnectConfig::preserveIP*](apiconfig.md#preserveip) setting allows AutoConnect to override existing credentials applied at reconnecting with static IP assignments made with the [*AutoConnectConfig::staip*](apiconfig.md#staip), [*AutoConnectConfig::staGateway*](apiconfig.md#stagateway), and [*AutoConnectConfig::staNetmask*](apiconfig.md#stanetmask) settings.
 The following sketch shows a use case where the preserveIP setting can override an existing static IP configuration.
-This example is useful for overwriting stored IP settings with new IP settings entered from the UI.

 ```cpp hl_lines="19"
 AutoConnect portal;